ynput/OpenPype/website/docs/dev_publishing.md

 Base implementation of creator plugin.
 It is not recommended to use this class as base for production plugins but rather use one of **HiddenCreator**, **AutoCreator** and **Creator** variants.

 **Access to shared data**
 Functions to work with "Collection shared data" can be used during reset phase of `CreateContext`.
 Creators can cache there data that are common for them.
 For example list of nodes in scene.
 Methods are implemented on `CreateContext` but their usage is primarily for Create plugins as nothing else should use it.
-- **`collection_shared_data_contains`** - Check if shared data already has set a key.
-- **`get_collection_shared_data`** - Receive value of shared data by a key.
-- **`set_collection_shared_data`** - Set or update value of shared data key.
+Each creator can access `collection_shared_data` attribute which is a dictionary where shared data can be stored.

 **Abstractions**
 - **`family`** (class attr) - Tells what kind of instance will be created.